 We strive to hire, develop and retain the top talent in the industry.
-During 2022, we hired more than 14,000 employees, despite the continuing challenges presented by the COVID-19 pandemic.
-An integral part of our people strategy is early career hiring through college and intern pipelines, particularly in technical fields.
+During 2023, we hired nearly 15,000 employees.
+An integral part of our people strategy is early career hiring through college and intern pipelines, particularly in technical fields and critical skills areas.
+During the 2022-2023 academic year, we hired a record 6,000 college hires and interns.
 In addition to efforts focused on recruitment, we also monitor employee attrition across a broad array of categories and segments of the population, including with respect to diversity and top talent.
-Critical to attracting and retaining top talent is employee satisfaction, and we regularly conduct employee engagement surveys to gauge employee satisfaction and to understand the effectiveness of our people strategy.
-We attract and reward our employees by providing market competitive compensation and benefits, including incentives and recognition plans that extend to nonrepresented employees of all levels in our organization and encourage excellence through our pay-for-performance philosophy.
-We also have continued a teleworking policy that encourages flexible working arrangements for employees who can meet our customer commitments remotely, which we believe helps recruit and retain talent.
-In addition, we invest in the development of our employees through training, apprenticeship programs, leadership development plans and offering tuition assistance programs for continuing education or industry certifications.
-This employee development helps to make us more competitive and also assists with leadership succession planning throughout the corporation.
+Critical to attracting and retaining top talent is employee satisfaction, and we regularly conduct employee engagement surveys to gauge employee satisfaction and to understand the effectiveness of our people strategy and assess employee's intent to stay.
+We attract and reward our employees by providing market competitive compensation and benefits, including incentives and recognition plans that extend to non-represented employees of all levels in our organization and encourage excellence through our pay-for-performance philosophy.
+We have a hybrid workforce model that encourages flexible working arrangements for employees and teams who can meet our customer commitments remotely, which has helped recruit and retain talent.
+In addition, we invest in the development of our employees through training, apprenticeship programs, security clearance sponsorship, leadership development plans and offering tuition assistance programs for continuing education or industry certifications.
+We believe this employee development makes us more competitive and also assists with leadership succession planning throughout the corporation.